toolcreator/godstatsdog/README.md

-godstatsdog collects the metrics also provided by the [`docker stats`](https://docs.docker.com/engine/reference/commandline/stats/) command (see below) from your running containers and and exposes them via HTTP in a format scrapable by [Prometheus](https://github.com/prometheus/prometheus).
+godstatsdog collects the metrics also provided by the [`docker stats`](https://docs.docker.com/engine/reference/commandline/stats/) command (see below) from your running containers and exposes them via HTTP in a format scrapable by [Prometheus](https://github.com/prometheus/prometheus).
 A multiarch (amd64, arm, arm64) docker image is available at [dockerhub](https://hub.docker.com/r/toolcreator/godstatsdog).